 The scene moments before was the definition of mundane.
 Then all of a sudden, pandemonium!
 A group of previously peacefully (if mischievously) assembled young men and women around the main taxi park scattered in different directions.
 I thought it was a thief as is commonly the case in my home town of Kampala when such impromptu disturbances happen in a public space.
 On inquiring, I learn that it was a group of vendors illegally selling merchandise who had spotted a city law enforcement official.
 A few minutes later as I scaled the nearby elevation of well manicured lawny buildings towards the city centre, I could tell why.
 An unbelievably clean, organised city.
 I had never seen anything like it in Sub-Saharan Africa.
-And I have been to scores of African cities and capitals, from Cape Town to Accra.
+And I have been to scores of African cities and capitals and cities, from Cape Town to Accra.
 I immediately pulled out my phone and messaged my pleasant shock to a friend from grad school who now works in the city.
 “This can’t be an African city,” I told him.
 “You haven’t seen nothing yet” he messaged back, using some old school Black American slang.

 A popular park in the centre of Kigali

 While the crazy U.S Election campaign between Donald Trump and Hillary Clinton was raging towards its bitter end two weeks ago, I decided to take a road trip to Rwanda.
 Now, I consider myself closest to being Rwandan than most people.
 I am from Kisoro district, a stone throw from the border.
 I speak Kinyarwanda (well, to be specific, Rufumbira, which is more or less the same) and many Ugandans, as they are tribally wont, do call me, as they do other Bafumbira, a Munyarwanda.
 Technically they may not be too wrong.
 After all those who know the history of the area might remember that up until 1926, Bufumbira County, which makes up what is currently known as Kisoro district was part of colonial Rwanda.